ChristosHadjichristofi/NodeRed-SmartHome/README.md

 * He wakes up at 07:30
 * Eats breakfast at 08:00
 * Works from 09:00 to 17:00
+* He arms the alarm before leaving the house and disarms the alarm when he returns
 * Takes a shower at 17:30
 * Eats dinner at 20:00
 * Sleeps at 24:00